deshan18/fighting-game/README.md

 # fighting-game
-game that allows user to fight against computer by choosing attack
+A game that allows a user to fight against the computer by choosing an attack or heal.
+The user and computer start with 100 health which is stored.
+Health is either deducted or added depending on what the user inputs.